cinderblock/github-action-working-directory/README.md

 GitHub Actions `action.yml` has an under-documented feature of `post` runs.
 This is run at the end of all other steps automatically.
 We can use that post step to commit any changes back to the original repo that we checkout.

-### Limitation

-Currently only works on linux because of built node native module dependency.
-We welcome pull requests that would let us publish native bindings for all platforms.

 ## Usage